Structure of quantum measurements implementable with one round of classical communication: LOCC measurements

-and the rightmost subset inclusion between $\text{SEP}$ and $\text{PPT}$ reduces to equality only if $d_{\rm A}d_{\rm B} \leq 6$ whenever $d_{\rm A},d_{\rm B} \geq 2$ \cite{Horodecki1996} as it has been derived by Ryszard Horodecki and his sons Michał and Paweł.
 One important remark is that, for any $m\in \mathbb{N}$, the set $\text{1R-LOCC}_m$ is compact \cite{locc_review}.
 This means we can relax the set by its convex hull when considering its role in minimum error state discrimination.
 In the following, we are going to discuss how the convex hull of the set of one-round $\textnormal{LOCC}$ measurements with bounded communication may be characterised by a converging hierarchy of outer approximations that each may be characterised in terms of positive semidefinite matrices subject to affine-linear constraints.
 Recall that, as we consider the problem of quantum state discrimination as discussed in Section \ref{sec:state_dis}, the relaxation to the convex hull $\text{conv}(\text{1R-LOCC}_m)$ gives rise to the same success probability.
 The idea is that one can apply the recently developed hierarchy of constrained symmetric extensions \cite{berta_optimization} for bipartite separable quantum states whose tensor factors are subject to additional affine constraints.

-The idea of our method starts with the introduction of operators $R^{a\lambda b} \in \mathcal{L}(\mathbb{C}^{d_{\rm A}} \otimes \mathbb{C}^{d_{\rm B}})$ defined by
+The idea of our method starts with the introduction of operators $R^{a\lambda b} \in \textnormal{Herm}(\mathbb{C}^{d_{\rm A}} \otimes \mathbb{C}^{d_{\rm B}})$ defined by

 that allow us to rewrite Eq.~\eqref{eq:1-r-meas-op} via